oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

                   cpu: 500m
                   memory: 2Gi

-   For cpu, units are in millicores.
+**Note:**
+   - CPU usage is measured in millicores (m).
 500m means 0.5 cores.

-   If you want mux to use more cpu, you can update it up to 1000m.
+To allocate more resources to *mux*, increase the CPU to 1000m.

-   In case mux is maxed out of cpu, and you have already increased the mux cpu to 1000m, you should scale up an additional pod.
+   In the event that mux has utilized all available CPU resources, and the CPU has already been increased to 1000m, scale up to an additional pod.

-   For memory, 2Gi means 2 Gigabytes.
+   - Memory usage is measured in Gigabytes (Gi).
+2Gi means 2 Gigabytes.
 Increase as needed.

-   If you change and save the new config, that should automatically trigger a redeployment of all mux pods.
+3. Save the new configuration to automatically trigger a redeployment of all mux pods.

-3. Run:
+4. To view when mux pod was last redeployed, run:

        # oc get pods -l component=mux

-This should show that mux recently restarted.
-If not, use
+If mux pos was not redeployed in the last two minutes, run:

        # oc rollout latest dc/logging-mux

-and
+To follow the deployment until the new mux pod is rolled out, run:

        # oc rollout status -w dc/logging-mux

-to follow the deployment until the new one is rolled out

 Since ruby isn't multi-threaded, you can also scale up mux to run additional pods: